 - Mustang: With a move action, the demon hunter may jump to any adjacent square of an adjacent enemy.

 Swordmaster: While in this form, the demon hunter expands his sword attacks and elemental power.
-On change, the demon hunter selects 1 element, besides holy or shadow, and imbues his weapon with 1d6 plus an additional 1d6 per six fighter levels after 4th (to a maximum of +3d6 at 16th level) of that element to his damage.
+On change, the demon hunter selects 1 element, besides holy or shadow, and imbues his weapon with 1d6 plus an additional 1d6 per six warrior levels after 4th (to a maximum of +3d6 at 16th level) of that element to his damage.

 - Aerial Rave – Full: As Aerial Rave – Single, but the demon hunter may make a full-attack with his ranged weapon, or his melee weapon in mid-air.
-Increase the debilitated rounds to 3.
+Increase the debilitated/cooldown rounds to 3.

 - Directional Change: As a full-round action, the demon hunter can make a full-attack action but must move to attack a new target after each successful attack, he can only cover a total distance equal to his base movement speed.
 This cannot be combined with Million Stab or Prop and Shredder.
 This movement still provokes.